drazul/k8s-cluster/README.md

  * You can update you replication controller with:
 ...kubectl rolling-update nginx-replication-controller-v1 -f nginx-replication-controller-v2.yaml
-....**Note:** During the update 1. a new replication controller will be started, 2. both replication controllers will be working some minutes and 3. old replication controller will be stopped.
+...**Note:** During the update 1. a new replication controller will be started, 2. both replication controllers will be working some minutes and 3. old replication controller will be stopped.